jasperjas06/week-6/README.md

 # Word count
-The word count is a program to check the most repeated words in a paragraph and to the display most commonly repeated three words in console
+The word count is a program to check the most repeated words in a paragraph and to the
+display most commonly repeated three words in console.

 ### Steps to Run the Project
 Press Ctrl + Shift + I (or) right click the mouse and click inspect to open console